DS 101 — INTRODUCTION TO TEXTILE DESIGN

 3 credits.

-This course surveys the history of architecture, interiors, furnishings and decorative arts from the mid-19th to the mid-20th century.
-Lectures and readings introduce major design cultures and movements, emphasizing the role of social, economic, political, technological, and aesthetic factors in the shaping design.
+Surveys the history of architecture, interiors, furnishings and decorative arts from the mid-19th to the mid-20th century.
+Introduction to major design cultures and movements, emphasizing the role of social, economic, political, technological, and aesthetic factors in the shaping design.

 DS 427 — TEXTILE DESIGN: PRINTING AND DYEING II